Unity-Technologies/EntityComponentSystemSamples/EntitiesSamples/Assets/Tutorials/Firefighters/README.md

 # Step 4: Animation and UI

 This step replaces the bot capsules with animated characters.
 A UI HUD element displays the total count of fires that have been doused.
+Clicking a HUD button triggers repositioning of the bucket brigade lines.